Rishabh672003/Programming-Notes/Sorting-Algorithms/selection-sort.md

 **How will the above code will actually work**

+After each step the algorithm finds the least element of the unsorted sub-list and places it at the beginning of the sorted sub-list.

 | unsorted list          | sorted list            |
 | ---------------------- | ---------------------- |
 | 8, 3, 2, 7, 4, 6, 5, 1 |                        |